How do the Nevada caucuses work?

 The Nevada Democratic Party will load raw early vote totals by candidate for each precinct using a secure tabulation method.
 Precinct chairs will receive iPads that are pre-loaded with the new tool to tabulate the vote.
 To determine viability in each precinct, the chair will add the total number of in-person attendees to total number of early vote participants to determine viability.

 No. The state party said last week that it was scrapping its plan to use the app used in Iowa.
-It insisted at volunteer summits in Northern and Southern Nevada last week that the new tool was not an "app," like the abandoned software created by Shadow, the developer at the heart of the delayed Iowa caucus results.
+It insists that the new tool was not an "app," like the abandoned software created by Shadow, the developer at the heart of the delayed Iowa caucus results.

-According to a memo the party released Thursday, it's not called an "app" because it's a "Google web form," now called a "caucus calculator."
+According to a memo from the party, it's not called an "app" because it's a "Google web form," now called a "caucus calculator."
 Early vote data will be relayed to precinct chairs either by paper or through the caucus calculator.

 "NV Dems can confidently say that what happened in the Iowa caucus last night will not happen in Nevada on February 22nd," state party chair William McCurdy II said in a statement.